-As a father of five, I can empathize if you’ve recently learned your son or daughter left the faith.
+As a father of five, I can empathize if you’ve recently learned your son or daughter left the Christian faith.
 In 2009, my oldest son told us that he was now an atheist.
 It was gut wrenching.
-It sent me on a long journey with an unexpected outcome.
+It sent me on a long journey with my own faith.

-With my own hindsight and experiences with this, I’d like to share some advice.
+With hindsight and experience, I’d like to share some advice.

 First, realize that intense emotion can feel all-consuming.
 Initially, you don’t even want to believe your son or daughter has left the faith.
 Just like with a major grief, a reaction of denial is normal.
 I remember wanting to deny it all for a while.